Jpja/FFmpeg-Detect-Copy-Motion/README.md

 ### Issue

 FFmpeg's scene detection algorithm compares a frame with the previous selected frame.
-This requires a high degree of continuous motion, and an undiserably cut-off happens may happen if the subject is relatively motionless.
+This requires a high degree of continuous motion, and an undesirable cut-off may happen if the subject is relatively motionless.
 FDCM compensates for this by ignoring a cut-off if there's less than 5.9 seconds to motion is detected again.

 Ideally the motionless periods with the subject outside the frame should be even longer.
 If your raw videos have such long breaks, increase the `min_copy_break_s` parameter accordingly.